-The State of \\\\\\ requests \$\\\\\\ in Advance Assistance for DR\\\\\\ pursuant to Section 1104 of the Sandy Recovery and Improvement Act (SRIA) of 2013 to accelerate implementation of the Hazard Mitigation Grant Program (HMGP).
-The State will use Advance Assistance to develop mitigation strategies and obtain data to prioritize, select and develop complete HMGP applications in a timely manner, as described in the Project Description (Work Scope) below.
+The State of requests \$ in Advance Assistance 1 for DR pursuant to Section 1 104 of the Sandy Recover y and Improvement Act (SRIA) of 2013 to accelerate Program (HMGP).
+The State will use Advance 0 obtain data to prioritize, select and develop complete HMGP applications in n a timely manner, as desc cribed in the Project Description (Work Scope) below.
+Disaster and Project N Number Project Title: Advanc e Funding Request Applicant Federal Information F Processing Standard (FIPS) Code Applicant's Agent and d Contact Information